 Etty Yaniv, founder and chief editor

-Art Spiel was founded by Etty Yaniv who works on her art, art writing and curatorial projects in Brooklyn.
+Art Spiel was founded in 2018 by Etty Yaniv who works in Brooklyn, NYC.

 Saul Ostrow is an independent curator and critic.
 Since 1985, he has organized over 80 exhibitions in the US and abroad.
 His writings have appeared in art magazines, journals, catalogues, and books in the USA and Europe.
 In 2010, he founded along with David Goodman and Edouard Prulehiere, the not-for-profit Critical Practices Inc. as a platform for critical conversation and cultural practices.
 His book Formal Matters (selected and revised) published by Elective Affinities will be launched Fall, 2022.
 He served as Art Editor at Bomb Magazine, Co-Editor of Lusitania Press (1996-2004) and as Editor of the book series Critical Voices in Art, Theory and Culture (1996-2006) published by Routledge, London.